Tipping in Mexico: Who to Tip & How Much

 Tipping in Restaurants

-It’s customary to tip 10-20% in restaurants in Mexico.
-Servers in Mexico are typically paid a low wage with the expectation that it will be supplemented with tips.
+It’s customary to tip 10-20% at restaurants in Mexico.
+Servers in Mexico typically receive a low wage, expecting tips to supplement it.

-With this in mind, I like to tip closer to the top of this range when I have great service (which, honestly, is most of the time).
+With these factors in mind, I like to tip closer to the top of this range when I have great service (which, honestly, is most of the time).

 If you wish to tip with your card, tell the server the tip percentage you wish to leave.
 For example, if you wish to leave 15%, say quince por ciento de propina.

-The server will usually then confirm the amount of the tip (in pesos), and then the total of the final bill.
+The server will usually confirm the amount of the tip (in pesos) and then the total of the final bill.

 Occasionally, a server will add the gratuity to the bill for you, so always check your bill before you pay.
-Another general good habit to follow is when paying cash, if you have change owed to you, make sure to count the change just in case.
-That is a great habit no matter where you are or which country you’re visiting.
+Another good general habit to follow is that when paying cash, if you have change owed to you, make sure to count the change just in case.
+That is a great habit regardless of where you are or which country you’re visiting.

 This shouldn’t happen… but in some touristy areas, servers will seize the opportunity to skim a few extra pesos in tips off of their tables.